habeeb774/asiaatore/client/README-THEME.md

 - Prefer the `Button` component instead of raw `<button className="btn-*">` or inline style buttons.
 - Prefer `Input` wrapper or the `.ui-input` class for form elements.
 - Prefer `Card` primitive for panels and cards.
-- When editing SCSS, read tokens from `:root` variables in `design-tokens.css` (or `_design-system.scss` for legacy) instead of hardcoding colors or font-sizes.
+- When editing SCSS, read tokens from the `:root` variables exported by `_design-system.scss` instead of hardcoding colors or font-sizes.

 ## Next steps